Pexeso/pgbouncer/README.rst

 This feature allows pgbouncer to use multiprocessing for handling client connections.
 When enabled, pgbouncer will fork itself into a manager process and multiple worker processes.
-The manager then waits for new connections on specified `listen_addr` and then sends the connected client socket to one of the workers to handle all the requests.
+The manager then waits for new connections on the specified `listen_addr` and then sends the connected client socket to one of the workers to handle all the requests.

 To enable PMGR support `./configure` has a flag `--with-pmgr` (default value is no).